A transport model study of multiparticle cumulants in $p+p$ collisions at 13 TeV: results

 We also see that the sub-nucleon structure has a significant effect on the multiplicity dependence and $\sigma$-dependence of $c_{2} \{2 \}$.
 In Fig.~\ref{fig:c22}(a), the $c_{2} \{2 \}$ values at 0.3 mb or 3 mb from the AMPT model without the sub-nucleon structure are relatively close to the ATLAS data; while in Fig.~\ref{fig:c22}(b) the $c_{2} \{2 \}$ values at 3 mb from the AMPT model with the sub-nucleon structure are relatively close to data.
 However, none of the results at a constant $\sigma$ can well reproduce the ATLAS $c_{2} \{2 \}$ data.

 To further suppress the nonflow effect, a separation in pseudorapidity of $|\Delta\eta|>2$ for the two hadrons forming a pair is applied to the $c_{2} \{2 \}$ calculation, and the corresponding model results are presented in Fig.~\ref{fig:c22d} in comparison with the experimental data.
 We see that the $c_{2} \{2 ,|\Delta\eta|>2 \}$ values are much smaller than the corresponding $c_{2} \{2\}$ values at low $N_{\rm ch}$, which is also the case for the experimental data.
 This means that the nonflow effect is especially significant at low multiplicities.
 On the other hand, the decrease of $c_{2} \{2\}$ due to the pseudorapidity gap from the AMPT model can be quite different from that in the data.
 For example, the AMPT results at $\sigma=0.15$ mb from both the normal AMPT and 3-quark AMPT are mostly below the ATLAS data in Fig.~\ref{fig:c22} but above the data in Fig.~\ref{fig:c22d}.
 This shows that the AMPT model does not have the correct nonflow~\cite{PHENIX:2017xrm}.
-Again, none model results at a constant $\sigma$ can well reproduce the ATLAS $c_{2} \{2 ,|\Delta\eta|>2 \}$ data.
+Again, none of the model results at a constant $\sigma$ can well reproduce the ATLAS $c_{2} \{2 ,|\Delta\eta|>2 \}$ data.
+We have also checked the differential flow $v_{2} (p_{\rm T} )$, which results are consistent with the $c_{2} \{2 \}$ results including similar deviations from the experimental data.

 In Fig.~\ref{fig:c24}, we show the $c_{2} \{4 \}$ results from the standard cumulant method at different parton cross sections.
 First, we see that the $c_{2} \{4 \}$ values from the AMPT model without any parton or hadron scatterings (black curves) are all positive for both the normal and 3-quark AMPT models.
 Also, all the $c_{2} \{4 \}$ values at very low multiplicities (i.e., $N_{\rm ch}$) are positive, reflecting the contribution from nonflow effects such as the global momentum conservation ~\cite{Bzdak:2017zok}.
 When the parton cross section is non-zero, the $c_{2} \{4 \}$ values at high multiplicities are often negative.
 In Fig.~\ref{fig:c24}(a), the normal AMPT model $\sigma=0.15$ or 0.3 mb both produces mostly negative $c_{2} \{4 \}$ values when $N_{\rm ch}>32$, quite different from the ATLAS data~\cite{ATLAS:2017rtr} that show the sign change at $N_{\rm ch} \sim 130$.
 At $\sigma=1.5$ or 3 mb, $c_{2} \{4 \}$ from the normal AMPT model has large negative values at relatively low multiplicities before becoming positive; this multiplicity dependence is very different from the ATLAS data.